johnstonskj/johnstonskj.github.io/_posts/2019-09-01-Indonesia-Dive-Photos.md

 ![photo](/assets/img/diving/derawan-dive-03-shark-sandi.jpg)

-Not long after we entered this dive we swam past this guy, it was a natural ledge on the side of the reef and he seemed to be just watching the world go by.
+Not long after we entered this dive we swam past this Green Turtle _Chelonia mydas_, it was a natural ledge on the side of the reef and he seemed to be just watching the world go by.
 You can still see the amount of particles in the water which made a lot of pictures a challenge (_taken with a Sony E 30mm F3.5 prime macro using the macro port, not a perfect choice but again I like the composition of the subject; 1/60 ISO640_).